 For the population projection model, we determined survival rates, how they varied with owl abundance, and combined that with estimates of fecundity to make projections of the change in population size beyond 2012, based on data from 2000 to 2012.
 In contrast, capture rates do not measure population size directly, but rather provide an index of population trend.
 While we can expect that capture rates increase as the abundance of storm-petrels increases, other factors also influence the rate at which storm-petrels are caught.
 Hence for our statistical analysis of capture rates, we controlled for the effects of nighttime visibility and for the time of year within the breeding season, which reflects changes in the flight behavior of ashy storm-petrels, and thus their susceptibility to capture.
 Controlling for these two factors provided us with robust estimates of changes in the abundance-index over time, which support the estimates of prospective population change reported in Nur et al. (2019).

 We note that these results are considered preliminary and have not been peer reviewed.
+These analyses should be cited as Point Blue Conservation Science, unpublished data.

 Figure 1.
 Estimated trend in ashy storm-petrel abundance index, 2007-2021, based on statistical model for capture rates (birds caught per net-hour, n = 93 netting sessions).
 95% CI shown in shading.
 The abundance index is on natural-log scale.
 Individual values (filled circles) are year-specific estimates based on a statistical model controlling for visibility and netting date.